-If you’re a lawyer and you’re looking to make some extra money in your spare time, there are some excellent options available to you.
-Your background and experience present money-making opportunities outside of your full-time job that may not be available to the average person.
+If you’re a lawyer and looking to make some extra money in your spare time, some excellent options are available.
+Your legal industry background and legal expertise present money-making opportunities outside your full-time job that may not be available to the average person.

 With that in mind, let’s discuss the best side hustles for lawyers and attorneys, including why these gigs are potentially a good fit.